strongloop/strongloop.com2/_posts/2019-07-10-loopback-june-milestone.md

 title: LoopBack 4 June 2019 Milestone Update
 date: 2019-07-10
 author: Nora Abdelgadir
-permalink: /strongblog/june-2019-milestone/
+permalink: /strongblog/loopback-june-2019-milestone/
 categories:
   - Community
   - LoopBack
 published: false
 ---

-As the temperature gets warmer and our daylight hours get longer, the LoopBack team is spending this summer releasing hot deliverables.
-This month we focused on various enhancements such as releasing version 2.0.0 of `@loopback/build`, replacing `strong-docs`, and improving `@loopback/testlab`.
+As the temperature gets warmer the LoopBack team is spending this summer releasing hot deliverables.
+In June we focused on various enhancements such as releasing version 2.0.0 of `@loopback/build`, replacing `strong-docs`, and improving `@loopback/testlab`.
 We also focused on authentication, inclusion of related models, and other improvements.
 You can see the [June milestone](https://github.com/strongloop/loopback-next/issues/3035) for an overview of what we have worked on.
 If you're interested in what we're working on next, you can check out the [July milestone](https://github.com/strongloop/loopback-next/issues/3241).
 Read more for the details of what we worked on in June.

 <!--more-->